jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/setup/introduction.md

 slug: /development/setup
 ---

-This section will guide you through setting a:
+This section will guide you through setting up

-- Bash shell (Terminal)
+- the Bash shell (terminal) and
-- Code editor
+- the code editor.

-In order to start developing X product with:
+In order to start developing a product X with

-- Code auto-completion
+- code auto-completion;
-- Go-to-definition functionality
+- go-to-definition functionality;
-- Required dependencies in the host
+- required dependencies in the host;
-- Automatic formatters
-- Etc
+- automatic formatters, etc.